zenomt/rtmp-errata-addenda/rtmp-uris.md

 secondary resource APIs (for example in a stream `play` command).

-Clients **SHOULD** remove the `fragment` component from the URI when sending it as the `tcUrl` property of the Command Object or in the [Ancillary Data option of an RTMFP Endpoint Discriminator](https://rfc-editor.org/rfc/rfc7425#section-4.4.2.2).
+Clients **SHOULD** remove the `fragment` component from the URI when sending it as the `tcUrl` property of the `connect` command’s Command Object or in the [Ancillary Data option of an RTMFP Endpoint Discriminator](https://rfc-editor.org/rfc/rfc7425#section-4.4.2.2).

 Examples